CodingLife1024/blog-content/quotes-kafka-on-the-shore.md

 ## 02/03/2025

 ```
 Anyone who falls in love is searching for the missing pieces of themselves.
-So anyone who’s in love gets sad when they think of their lover.
-It’s like stepping back inside a room you have fond memories of, one you haven’t seen in a long time.
+So anyone who's in love gets sad when they think of their lover.
+It's like stepping back inside a room you have fond memories of, one you haven't seen in a long time.
 ```

 ```